django-cms/django-cms/docs/user/tutorial/70-page-management.rst

 .. important::

-    If you don't publish the aprent page, *Contact information*, then none of its children will be accessible, even if they are themselves published.
+    If you don't publish the parent page, *Contact information*, then none of its children will be accessible, even if they are themselves published.

 And here's the result when you switch back to *Content* mode: